 I had an old Intel Macbook from 2006 stashed away in my closet.
 Apple had more or less dropped all support for it a long time ago, so now it was pretty much useless.
 I couldn’t even run the latest version of Chrome on it anymore.

 A couple of months ago I stumbled upon a video on Youtube with a step by step guide on how to install Windows 10 on these old laptops.
+I decided to refurbish my old Macbook.
 It looked pretty easy but I didn’t have the original disks for Snow Leopard and had to buy new ones from Apple.
-I also got a new 500 GB hard drive as the original was only 60, too small for both Windows and OS X. The whole process was fairly straight forward and took about an afternoon and an evening, including all the updates for Windows.
+I also got a new 500 GB hard drive as the original was only 60 GB, too small to hold both Windows and OS X. The whole process was fairly straight forward and took about an afternoon and an evening, including installing all the updates for Windows.

 Basically it went like this:

 - Download the 32 bit version of Windows 7 or 8 and put the installation files on a USB stick or DVD-R.

 - Run the Bootcamp app from the the Snow Leopard system disk